horizon-research/rtnn/README.md

 #### It seems like the first time I launch the code it takes a long time to bootstrap.
 Why?

-Your Optix device code is compiled after the program is launch and cached.
+Your OptiX device code is compiled after the program is launch and cached.
 Subsequent launches would be faster if the cache hasn't been flushed.
 See the discussion [here](https://forums.developer.nvidia.com/t/why-does-the-first-launch-of-optix-take-so-long/70895).

 ## Publication